Star Island, Miami Beach: Mansions & Celebrity Residents

 Star Island is a gated community.
 The only way to access the neighborhood is by boat or a single bridge that connects the island to the MacArthur Causeway, the main highway that joins Miami Beach to mainland Florida.
 The bridge, which forms Bridge Road, arrives at a guarded gate before turning into Star Island Drive which makes a loop in the center of the island and serves all the homes.

-Although there is guard and gate, Star Island is technically public.
+Although there are a guard and gate, Star Island is technically public.
 In fact, many guided tours go through the neighborhood in order to see the mansions of the many celebrities who live there.
 There are also boat tours that circle the island.

 Private individuals can sometimes gain entry to Star Island Drive where they can view the homes, though they do have to speak with the guard first.
 Usually, they can enter as long as they seem safe and promise not to loiter.